allensarmiento/teaching-suite-react/README.md

 ## Introduction

-Teaching Suit is a platform to help teach students in a virtual teaching platform.
+Teaching Suite is a platform to help teach students in a virtual teaching platform.
 It features group calling, reviewing previous lessons, and allows teachers to control a slide.

 ## Notes